Bike Ownership & Bike Insurance Transfer Process

 How to Transfer Bike Ownership?

-If you are planning to buy a second-hand or used two-wheeler, you might want to know these essential tips about two-wheeler ownership transfer process:
+If you are planning to buy a second-hand or used two-wheeler, you can check some of the most essential tips about two-wheeler ownership transfer process below:

-• Tip 1: When you decide to sell your bike, write an application to the Regional Transport Office (RTO) from where your motorcycle is registered.
+• Tip 1: Write an application to the Regional Transport Office (RTO) from where your motorcycle is registered.

-• Tip 2: The bike’s ownership can only be transferred only in two conditions:
+• Tip 2: The bike ownership transfer can only be done in two conditions:

-• Tip 4: In case the owner dies during the process, then the heir of the bike owner has to inform the authorities about the transferring procedure within 30 days of the bike owner's death.
-Other than this, they should inform the registering authority within three months of the transfer of ownership.
+• Tip 4: In case the owner dies during the process, then their heir has to complete the transfer of ownership.

 • Tip 5: Visit the Regional Transport Office, fill out Forms 29 and 30, and submit them.
 Along with these forms, submit the RC, Emission Certificate, Valid Bike Insurance Policy, and fitness certificate.